rabidrebeldog/java-grader/README.md

-This Python script will test student submitted Java code against a Braskin/Middler generated unit test suite.
+This Python script will test student submitted Java code against a unit test suite.

 TODO:
  - get rid of user console spew.
 Just want to set the automated testing results.
 For workaround, see below.